EstherCsoke/Gen-Art-using-R/README.md

 <p align="center">
-All the following images were programmed using R. I am still a notice at creating these but I am happy with my progress!
+All the following images were programmed using R. I am still a novice at creating these but I am happy with my progress!
 <br>
   <img  src="img/9.jpg" width="300px">
   <br>